 Draping is always required and discreet.
 Depending on the technique being used you may not have to be undressed.
 Underwear is usually left on and a sheet or towel is draped over your body, and only the area being massaged is left undraped.

-The room will be inviting relaxation as you rest on a comfortable padded table supported by pillows and a headrest for ultimate comfort.
-The room will be quiet, warm, and dimly lit, while tranquil music will surround you to set the atmosphere.
+The rooms warm ambience immediately brings relaxation, as you rest on a comfortable padded table supported by pillows and a headrest for ultimate comfort.
+The atmosphere will be quiet, warm, and dimly lit, while tranquil music & pure essential oils surround you to set the atmosphere.

 Natural oils and creams are used for massage, and scented essential oils may be added to deepen your relaxation.
 Oil/cream is determined by the technique that is applied.